rockinblocks/rockinblocks/sites/gatsby/rockinblocks/src/content/docs/v0/blocks-create.md

 type: document
 ---

-Let's work together to create a block called `HomeIntroduction`.
+Let's work together to create a block called `CallToAction`.

 ## Generate the block with Riff 🎸